citizenfx/fivem-docs/content/docs/game-references/ped-models.md

 title: Ped models
 ---

-List of all working ped models in GTA V as of July 23, 2019.
+List of all working ped models in GTAV as of July 23, 2019.

 - [Ambient female](#ambient-female)
 - [Ambient male](#ambient-male)